JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 : [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) library was removed, bundle it with your plugin instead.

 `com.intellij.ui.layout.Cell.invoke$default(Cell, JComponent, CCFlags[], int, GrowPolicy, String, int, Object)` method parameter type changed
-: Signature of this function has been seriously changed without possibility to keep the old function.
+: The signature of this function has been seriously changed without the possibility to keep the old function.
 Change invocations and overriding of that function according to new parameters and recompile the code.

 `com.intellij.ui.layout.Row.label$default(Row, String, int, UIUtil.ComponentStyle, UIUtil.FontColor, boolean, int, Object)` method removed
 : This method has been pulled up to the base class `Cell`; since it has default parameters, it's a binary breaking change in Kotlin.
 Recompile your code to pick up the new signature.

 `com.yourkit` package removed
-: YourKit library has been extracted into the separate plugin which is not bundled in all IDEs by default.
-YourKit library is a library for profiling IDE, and its util classes shouldn't be used for general purpose.
+: YourKit library has been extracted into the separate plugin, which is not bundled in all IDEs by default.
+YourKit library is a library for profiling IDE, and its util classes shouldn't be used for general purposes.
 Instead of `com.yourkit.util.Strings` please use  `org.apache.commons.lang.StringUtils`.
 Instead of `com.yourkit.util.ArrayUtil` please use `org.apache.commons.lang.ArrayUtils`.

 `org.jetbrains.intellij.build.ProductProperties.yourkitAgentBinariesDirectoryPath` field removed
 : Please bundle [performanceTesting plugin](https://plugins.jetbrains.com/plugin/7819-performance-testing) in case you would like to bundle YourKit profiler within your IDE.